Souq Wadi Barada

 Souq Wadi Barada (سوق وادي بردى) also spelled Suq Wadi Barada is a Syrian village in the Al-Zabadani District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Souq Wadi Barada had a population of 3,678 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

+History

+In 1838, Eli Smith noted that Souq Wadi Barada population was Sunni Muslim.

+On 25 October 2013, two car bombs were detonated in the village in front of the Osama bin Zaid mosque.
+The SNHR was able to confirm the identities of at least 46 people killed and 420 wounded as a result of this incident.
+Many other victims could not be identified due to the condition of their bodies, with the overall death toll estimated to be between 150 and 225 people.